 - Number of participants.

 - Age Groups.

 - Distance.

 - Terrain Road / Cross Country / Fell / Mountain / Trail.

 - Map of the Course.

 - Emergency procedures.

 - Event Risk Assessment.

 - Date and time of the event Helpful for indicating types of weather you are likely to encounter.

 - Any past history of accidents, incidents, hospitalisation or deaths.

-Using this data, your medical provider will determine the number of personnel they recommend to support your event; what equipment they
+I lain this data was readial provider will determine the graph.

-will bring; their staff qualifications and the number and type of vehicles.
+Using this data, your medical provider will determine the number of personnel they recommend to support your event; what equipment they will bring; their staff qualifications and the number and type of vehicles.
 The provision should also take account of anticipated weather conditions.
 This, in effect, provides you with a medical plan that supplements your medical risk assessment.